clastix/kamaji/docs/content/guides/kamaji-deployment-guide.md

 # Setup Kamaji on a generic infrastructure
-This guide will lead you through the process of creating a working Kamaji setup on a generic infrastructure, both virtual or bare metal.
+This guide will lead you through the process of creating a working Kamaji setup on a generic infrastructure, either virtual or bare metal.

 The material here is relatively dense.
 We strongly encourage you to dedicate time to walk through these instructions, with a mind to learning.
 We do NOT provide any "one-click" deployment here.
 However, once you've understood the components involved it is encouraged that you build suitable, auditable GitOps deployment processes around your final infrastructure.